jaredjbarnes/clarity-pattern-parser/README.md

 ```

 ## Or
-The "Or" pattern mathes any of the patterns given to the constructor.
+The `Or` pattern mathes any of the patterns given to the constructor.
 ```ts
 import { Or, Literal } from "clarity-pattern-parser";